 departures: daily at 9am

-Includes everything during the trek (guiding, activities, tented accommodation, meals, snacks and water).
+Includes guiding, boating, meals and snacks, water, all activities, tips and contributions, accommodation.
 It does not include Bwindi park fees (up to USD 70 pp), transport from Buhoma or accommodation there.

 You will begin near the gate of Mgahinga Gorilla National Park and hike gently downwards to Kisoro Town.
 This walk through exorbitantly fertile volcanic areas will include a climb of the pretty Sagitwe caldera and a stroll past the first missionary settlement at Mabungo Hill.